AdaCore/spark2014/lrm/source/the-standard-library.rst

 language invariants that |SPARK| relies upon in providing formal program verification.

-*To be completed in the Milestone 4 version of this document.*

 .. todo:: Provide detail on Standard Libraries.
           To be completed in the Milestone 4 version of this document.